 Plus, your doctor will be able to give you more targeted treatment when you have evidence of PsA’s progression.

-First of all, make sure to talk to your doctor before engaging in any self-care activity.
+First of all, make sure to talk with your doctor before engaging in any self-care activity.
 Even if your symptoms are generally mild, it’s best to regularly seek medical advice about your PsA, just to make sure the activities you’re choosing are good options for you.

 If you’re in communication with your doctor and you feel like your PsA is getting a little worse, there are some at-home treatments you can try before you go on medication or try a new prescription.